AlexBurnes/buildfab/docs/Container-implementation-status.md

 ## Conclusion

-The container feature is approximately 85% complete with most core functionality working well.
-The `run_action` and `run_stage` execution is fully implemented and working correctly.
-The main remaining blocker is the missing implementation of the `collectArtifacts()` method for artifact collection from containers.
+The container feature is **100% complete** with all core functionality fully implemented and tested.
+All planned features for v1 are working:

-The schema fix (Commands → run) has been completed and all examples have been updated to use the correct configuration format.
-The `PrepareContainerConfig()` method properly handles buildfab binary and configuration mounting for `run_action` and `run_stage` execution.
+- ✅ Container execution (Docker/Podman)
+- ✅ Image building with Dockerfiles
+- ✅ Slim image optimization
+- ✅ Environment variables and files
+- ✅ Cache management
+- ✅ Resource limits
+- ✅ Mount support
+- ✅ **Artifact collection with hybrid approach**
+- ✅ `run_action` and `run_stage` execution
+- ✅ Matrix integration
+- ✅ Real-time streaming output

+The container feature is **production-ready** and suitable for all automation workflows requiring isolated execution environments.